 If you’re one of many adults who didn’t have the opportunity to learn touch typing in high school or college, you can learn today with GCFLearnFree (Free).
 For each of the 31 typing lessons, you can choose either Learn mode or Practice mode.
 In Learn mode, you’ll be guided step-by-step through the varying lessons and levels where you learn about core letter and punctuation keys by watching animated videos, and Practice mode lets you jump in a start practicing the new keys you’ve learned.
 At any point, you can decide to move to another lesson or review previous lessons, and decide how many rounds of practice you want.

 GCFLearnFree is a solid program for beginner typists, but it doesn’t track speed or accuracy.
-So, if you care about those metrics, and if you want to engage in tests or get certification, you might eventually want to switch to a more comprehensive learn-to-type website once you’ve mastered the basics.
+So, if you care about those metrics, and if you want to engage in tests or get a certification, you might eventually want to switch to a more comprehensive learn-to-type website once you’ve mastered the basics.
 The program is dedicated to helping people learn the skills needed to live and work in the twenty-first century, and it is partially funded by Goodwill Industries.